reneesaks/psback/README.md

 # Known issues

-* When running in production environment (in IntelliJ) without any tables in your database you get restriction errors.
+* When running in staging or production environment (in IntelliJ) without any tables in your database you get restriction errors.
 Just restart the run and the errors are gone.
 * `create.sql` schema code is created without delimiters.
 * It seems the Intellij cannot verify if the class implementation is a @Service or @Component.
 Using `@SuppressWarnings("SpringJavaAutowiringInspection")` on those.